Skip to content

 operator WherobotsRunOperator instantiates WherobotsRunOperator.

-runtime str Specifies the Wherobots runtime.
+runtime enum Specifies the Wherobots runtime.

 See Runs REST API for more information.